joellord/handson-tekton/README.md

         name: say-something
 ```

-You can now apply the task and this new pipeline to your cluster and start the pipeline.
+You can now apply the Task and this new Pipeline to your cluster and start the Pipeline.
 Using `tkn pipeline start` will create a `PipelineRun` with a random name.
-You can also see the logs of the pipeline by using the `--showlog` parameter.
+You can also see the logs of the Pipeline by using the `--showlog` parameter.

 ```bash
 kubectl apply -f ./demo/04-tasks.yaml